Alerting & On-Call — Observability & Reliability

 Key Points for API Gateway

-- Handles authentication, rate limiting, routing, and protocol translation
+- Handles authentication, rate limiting, routing, and protocol translation in one place

 - Can aggregate multiple microservice calls into a single client response